ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   system during Establishment.
 These features correspond to the properties given in {{transport-params}} and can only be queried.

-* Transport Features of the protocol stacks that were selected and instantiated, once the Connection has been established.
+* Transport Features of the Protocol Stacks that were selected and instantiated, once the Connection has been established.
 These features correspond to the properties given in {{transport-params}} and can only be queried.
 Instead of preference levels, these features have boolean values